google/meet-on-fhir/README.md

 To provide these settings, create a file called `settings.json` using the instructions in `settings.json-example`.

+## Choosing the calendar for events

+The example settings file creates calendar events on the primary calendar.
+Instead, a custom name can be specified and the named calendar will be created (if it doesn't exist) and events will be added there.

+*Note that if you choose to use this feature you must invalidate all previous user sessions since the required OAuth2 scopes are broader.*

 ## SMART on FHIR configuration

 The launch URL should be set to `/launch.html` on the appropriate server (e.g.